Sara Oldfield - Secretary General

 Prior to joining BGCI U.S., Abby completed the Longwood Graduate Program at the University of Delaware, and worked as a Putnam Research Fellow at the Arnold Arboretum of Harvard University.

 Abby's office is based at Rancho Santa Ana Botanic Garden in Claremont, California.
 She also serves on the Board of the Magnolia Society International, recruits for the North American Plant Collections Consortium (NAPCC), and facilitates Earthwatch Expeditions.

 Dr. Igor A. Smirnov - Chairman, BGCI Russia

 Global Tree Conservation Interns Shyamali Roy & Becky Wilson

-BGCI are happy to welcome Shyamali and Becky who will start work on Red Listing of trees under the Global Trees Campaign project.
-More details of their project to follow.
+Shyamali and Becky are based at BGCI London and are working on the Red Listing of trees under the Global Trees Campaign project.

-If you are interested in gaining valuable experience as a volunteer in the plant conservation sector please contact our HR department with your current CV and a brief description of your interests.
+If you are interested in gaining valuable experience as a volunteer in the plant conservation sector please contact us at firstname.lastname@example.org with your current CV and a brief description of your interests.

-To contact a specific member of staff, volunteer or intern by email, our address format is - First name, period, second name followed by @bgci.org
+To contact a specific member of staff or intern by email, our address format is - First name, period, second name followed by @bgci.org